menu

 • Maintain a continuing dialogue and problem solving with the teaching team

-• Protect the rights and privacy of children and families by maintaining strict confidentiality
+• Respect the privacy of children and families by maintaining strict confidentiality

 Professional Development

-• Participate in lifelong learning by increasing knowledge and abilities in the field of early childhood education through attendance at workshops and courses, reading books, and attending pedagogical meetings
+• Participate in lifelong learning by increasing knowledge and abilities in the field of early childhood education through attendance at workshops and courses, reading books or articles, and attending pedagogical team meetings

 • Work towards increasing knowledge of Judaism and related topics

-• Complete at least 12 hours of professional development annually
+• Complete at least 12 hours of professional development annually; maintain personal PD records

 Required Qualifications